Federal and State Programs

 This assessment identifies language skills in both social and academic English.
 Social language is used to communicate for everyday purposes.
 Academic language is used to communicate in the content of language arts, mathematics, science and social studies.

-If a student earns an overall score of 5.0 or better, they are deemed proficient in English.
-Congratulations to our Dexter English learns (ELs) who score proficient!
+If a student earns an overall score of 4.7 or better, they are deemed proficient in English.
+Congratulations to our Dexter English learners (ELs) who score proficient!

 TITLE IX COORDINATOR